artisticLogicMK/animate4vue/README.md

 ### 2. Through function invocation.
 This method involves handling animations within the `<script>`, offering greater control, such as adding fallbacks and handling `async` operations.
+When working with Vue and TypeScript, this approach is recommended to avoid type errors that can occur when directly applying animations to the `<Transition>` component.
 ```html
 <script setup>
 import { zoomIn, zoomOut } from 'animate4vue';